-The Big Malarkey Festival is Hull's first children's literature festival and was held in East Park from 26 June - 2 July 2017.
+The Big Malarkey Festival is Hull's children's literature festival and will be back in East Park from 26 June - 30 June 2019.

-The festival is intended to become an annual event in the Hull festival calendar that will:
+The festival was started with the intention to become an annual event in the Hull festival calendar that:

-- Celebrate children's literature in all its forms
+- Celebrates children's literature in all its forms

-- Promote the work of Hull Libraries for children, schools and families
+- Promotes the work of Hull Libraries for children, schools and families

 The programme for 2017 included: